Safari In Lower Zambezi National Park

 Some operators offer participatory canoe safaris which can last for a shorter duration such as a half-day.
 Animals that are usually seen on canoe safaris include hippo, elephant, crocodiles, baboons, waterbuck (a type of antelope) and more.

 Traditional day and night game drives are offered as well as walking safaris.
-Additional activities include tiger fish catch and release fishing, boat cruises and sleep outs.

 The best times for safari in Lower Zambezi National Park